-This very rapid beginning to the WCF is intended as a brief reminder for pupils to help them recall what it was they were learning the day before.
+This very rapid recap is intended as a brief reminder for pupils to help them recall what it was they were learning the day before.

-Part 2: shout- outs (1 minute 30 seconds)
+Part 2: shout- outs (1:30 minute)

-This key aspect of the WCF enables key pupils to feel pride in their work and also allows children to see good examples of performance, therefore learning from one another.
+This key aspect of this element is to enable key pupils to feel pride in their work and also allows children to see good examples of performance, therefore learning from one another.
 Among other reasons, shout outs might be given to celebrate effective use of a strategy; improved or high achievement; presentation of work or facing challenges with confidence and resilience.
 The reasons for shout out being given should be explained concisely to optimise the impact.

-Part 3: rapid recap, challenge and minor mistakes (3 minutes)
+Part 3: WWW, EBI, Challenge (3 minutes)

-Following on from shout outs, inform pupils that they will now complete a 'Rapid Recap' question.
-This must be an achievable question posed in the same way as the questions completed during the previous lesson.
+Following on from shout outs, discuss the WWW and introduce the EBI.
+This must be something posed in the same way as the tasks completed during the previous lesson.
 This allows pupils to draw upon their knowledge, skills and understanding from the previous lesson, enhancing their retention of these further.
-Pupils might also have some 'Minor Mistakes' to complete.
-These will be indicate through written marking for some pupils who have made minor mistakes in their workings in the previous lesson.
-Note that 'Minor Mistakes' are not intended for pupils who have misunderstood the task, but for careless mistakes, which can be easily rectified with self-checking.
-Pupils who finish their 'Rapid Recap' and 'Minor Mistakes' can move onto the 'Challenge Question'.
-This question is to be presented to the class visually and aims to offer pupils an opportunity to apply learnt skills to solve a varied question.
-You may feel that some children do not need to complete the 'Rapid Recap' questions; these pupils can move straight to the 'Challenge Question'.
-All 'Rapid Recaps', 'Minor Mistakes' and 'Challenge Question' responses are to be completed in the book with purple pen, at the end of the last piece of work.
+Pupils might also have some small errors to complete.
+These need to be done in purple pen.
+These will be indicated through the written marking for some pupils who have made errors in their workings in the previous lesson.
+Note that errors are not intended for pupils who have misunderstood the task, but for careless mistakes, which can be easily rectified with self-checking.
+Pupils who finish their EBI can move onto the challenge.
+This may be something additional or the challenge set on the previous day that they didn't attempt.
+Again, this needs to be completed in purple pen.